whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 -   pos 4, `5740` and `5740au`
 -   pos 5, `au`

 Of course, there still can be missing combinations.
 For instance, `ue 53n` query will still not match any of that.
-However, for now we intentionally decided to avoid indexing _all_ the possible base token subsequences, as that seemed to produce way too much noise.
+However, for now we intentionally decided to avoid indexing *all* the possible base token subsequences, as that seemed to produce way too much noise.

-### Searching vs blended tokens and mixed codes
+### Searching Vs Blended Tokens and Mixed Codes

 The rule of thumb is quite simple.
 All the extra tokens are **indexing-only**.
 And in queries, all tokens are treated “as is”.

-**Blended characters** are going to be handled as valid characters in the queries, and _require_ matching.
+**Blended characters** are going to be handled as valid characters in the queries, and *require* matching.

-For example, querying for `"@rihanna"` will _not_ match `Robyn Rihanna Fenty is a Barbadian-born singer` document.
+For example, querying for `"@rihanna"` will *not* match `Robyn Rihanna Fenty is a Barbadian-born singer` document.
 However, querying for just `rihanna` will match both that document, and `@rihanna doesn't tweet all that much` document.

-**Mixed codes** are _not_ going to be automatically “sliced” in the queries.
+**Mixed codes** are *not* going to be automatically “sliced” in the queries.

-For example, querying for `UE53` will _not_ automatically match neither `UE 53` nor `UE 37 53` documents.
+For example, querying for `UE53` will *not* automatically match neither `UE 53` nor `UE 37 53` documents.
 You need to manually add extra whitespace into your query term for that.

-## Searching: query syntax
+## Searching: Query Syntax

 By default, full-text queries in Sphinx are treated as simple “bags of words”, and all keywords are required in a document to match.
 In other words, by default we perform a strict boolean AND over all keywords.

 However, text queries are much more flexible than just that, and Sphinx has its own full-text query language to expose that flexibility.

-You essentially use that language _within_ the `MATCH()` clause in your `SELECT` statements.
+You essentially use that language *within* the `MATCH()` clause in your `SELECT` statements.
 So in this section, when we refer to just the `hello world` (text) query for brevity, the actual complete SphinxQL statement that you would run is something like `SELECT *, WEIGHT() FROM myindex WHERE MATCH('hello world')`.

 That said, let’s begin with a couple key concepts, and a cheat sheet.